 Sean Myers

 I am an assistant professor in the finance department of the Wharton School.
-My research areas are Macroeconomics and Finance, with a particular interest in subjective expectations.
+My research areas are Asset Pricing and Macroeconomics, with a particular interest in subjective expectations.
 Prior to joining Wharton, I was a post-doctoral fellow at the NBER.

 Email: semyers@wharton.upenn.edu.